Robust Inference for Non-Linear Regression Models with Applications in Enzyme Kinetics: Application to the Michaelis-Menten (MM) Model

 \subsection{Finite sample performances of the MDPDE}

 We now present an extensive simulation study to justify the improved performances of the MDPDEs of parameters of the MM model \eqref{mmnlr}.
-For this purpose we have simulated data following the two setups (Setup 1 and Setup 2) as mentioned in the previous Section \ref{IFMM}.
-Additionally, we have incorporated data contaminations by multiplying the observed values of response or covariate (or both) by a fixed number, say $C$, in a certain proportion (say $e_c$) of cases selected randomly from the full sample.
-We report the results for the choice of $C=5$ under Setup 1 and for $C=2$ under Setup 2.
+For this purpose, we have simulated data following the two setups (Setup 1 and Setup 2) as mentioned in the Section \ref{IFMM}. \btxt{Note that the choice of true parameter values for Setup 1, i.e., $\bm{\beta}=(5,1)$, is made directly following Tabatabai et al.~\cite{tabatabai2014new}.
+The parameter values of the second setup are chosen to be moderately large, namely (50, 2), to closely reproduce real-life examples following the discussions in Marasovic et al.~\cite{marasovic2017robust}}.
+Additionally, we have incorporated data contamination by multiplying the observed values of response or covariate (or both) by a fixed number, say $C$, in a certain proportion (say $e_c$) of cases selected randomly from the full sample.
+We report the results for the choice of $C=5$ under Setup 1 and for $C=2$ under Setup 2. \btxt{In each case, we have used the \texttt{R} function \texttt{optim}\footnote{\btxt{\url{https://stat.ethz.ch/R-manual/R-devel/library/stats/html/optim.html}}} (with the BFGS method) to compute the MDPDEs by minimizing the objective function in \eqref{Hnlr}, where the initial values of the parameters are chosen to be their true values; this helped us to compare the actual behavior of the estimates, avoiding any numerical instability and the effects of initial values.}

-For each setup, we present the empirical absolute bias (EBias) and the empirical mean square error (EMSE) of the MDPDE and different other robust estimators (as described in Appendix \ref{ExistingRM}) of the parameters of the MM model \eqref{mmnlr}, based on $1000$ replications for pure data as well as contaminated data with different choices of the contamination proportion $e_c$.
-The results for $e_c=10\%$ (light contamination) and $e_c=40\%$ (heavy contamination) are reported in Tables \ref{tab:S1BM}-\ref{tab:S2BM}, along with the same obtained for the pure data ($e_c=0\%$); the results obtained for $e_c = 20\%$ and $30\%$ (moderate contamination) are reported in Appendix \ref{MDPDAdd} for brevity.
-In particular, we have compared the performances of the MDPDEs at different values of $\alpha$ with the OLS (which is the same as the MDPDE at $\alpha=0$), the MOM estimator, the KPS estimator with different choice of its tuning parameter $w$, and M-estimators based on the Huber’s and the Tukey’s loss/weight functions.
+For each setup, we present the absolute empirical bias (EBias) and the empirical mean square error (EMSE) of the MDPDE and different other robust estimators of the parameters of the MM model \eqref{mmnlr}, based on $1000$ replications. \btxt{For a generic model parameter $\theta$ (which is either of $\beta_1$, $\beta_2$ or $\sigma$ in our case) having true value $\theta_0$, the summary measures EBias and EMSE are computed as

+where $\widehat{\theta}^{(1)},\ldots, \widehat{\theta}^{(1000)}$ denote the estimated values of the parameter $\theta$ across 1000 replications.} We have repeated this exercise for pure data under both the setups, as well as contaminated data with different choices of the contamination proportion $e_c$.
+The results for $e_c=0\%$ (pure data), $e_c=10\%$ (light contamination) and $e_c=40\%$ (heavy contamination) are reported in Table \ref{tab:S2BM} (for Setup 2) and \btxt{Table C.4} of Web Appendix C (for Setup 1); the results obtained for $e_c = 20\%$ and $30\%$ (moderate contamination) are reported in \btxt{Tables C.5-C.6} of Web Appendix C for both setups.